Panocha

-Panocha, in New Mexico and southern Colorado, is a pudding made from ground sprouted wheat and piloncillo.
+Panocha is a pudding made from ground sprouted wheat and piloncillo in New Mexico and southern Colorado.
 It is traditionally eaten during Lent.
 The sprouted-wheat flour is called "panocha flour" or simply "panocha", as well.

-In southern Arizona, Sonora, and Sinaloa, is the word for piloncillo.
-In some regions of Spain (e.g. Aragón), una panocha de maiz is an ear of corn.

 In the Philippines, panocha (also spelled panutsa or panotsa) is the Spanish term for sangkaka, a traditional native jaggery made in halved coconut shells.
 The term is also used to refer to a type of peanut brittle in the Philippines (more properly panocha mani).

-In other regions, "panocha" can mean penuche or panuche.
-In Spanish slang, it is a taboo word for the vulva, a fact that has led to many deliberate and accidental puns.
-It can also mean a coward.